AbbieEnders/UdacityProject1/README.md

 The motivation for this project is to examine the prices and ratings in Seattle Airbnbs and determine if the price of a stay can be predicted from the listings data accessed.
 I love to travel, but I also love to shop deals.
 Am I getting a better stay with a more expensive Airbnb?

+# Check out the results here:
+[Is your more expensive Airbnb worth it?] (https://medium.com/@abigailenders19/is-your-more-expensive-airbnb-worth-it-070ae4584d76)

 # Dependencies:

 numpy == 1.26.4